-- There is a risk that the ambitious targets of the Global plan may prove too difficult for countries to enact and that national plans may not be adopted and delivered. - Some governments focus on communicable diseases, deny that dementia is a problem or see tackling dementia as too costly.
-We need to understand better the national realities to enable and help our members work with their governments and find appropriate solutions. - Dementia is still perceived as part of normal ageing by many, and dementia care is often not differentiated from elderly care. - Dementia is a complex illness which requires standalone consideration in national dementia plans and specific mention in other overarching policies such as mental health, NCDs and ageing. - We need to prioritise support for members in low and middle income countries if they are to address the targets of the Global plan. - We need to increase activity in areas of the world where we are underrepresented, in particular Africa and Central Asia. - There is an inadequate investment in dementia research.
+- There is a risk that the ambitious targets of the Global plan may prove too difficult for countries to enact and that national plans may not be adopted and delivered (4). - Some governments neglect dementia due to stigma.
+Some deny that dementia is a problem or see tackling dementia as too costly.
+Covid 19 has exacerbated this as while people with dementia and carers have been most affected, governments have deprioritised them (9) (10) (11). - We need to understand better the national realities to enable and help our members work with their governments and find appropriate solutions. - Dementia is still perceived as part of normal ageing by many (5), and dementia care is often not differentiated from elderly care . - Dementia is a complex illness which requires standalone consideration in national dementia plans and specific mention in other overarching policies such as mental health, brain health, NCDs and ageing. - We need to prioritise support for members in low and middle income countries if they are to address the targets of the Global plan. - We need to increase activity in areas of the world where we are underrepresented, in particular Africa and Central Asia. - There is an inadequate investment in dementia research.
 We call for 1% of the societal cost of the disease to be devoted to research, including care, prevention and risk reduction, the social and economic impact of dementia, basic science, drug development and public health.